Ph.D. (Auck.); M.Soc.Sc. (Waik.)

 You can listen to Thomas talk about "What makes us human" on RN's Ockham's razor or watch his TEDx talk on clues about the evolution of our extraordinary minds or the ABC TV's Big Ideas discussion on what makes us human.

-For German speakers, click here for details about "Der Unterschied - Was den Mensch zum Menschen macht" or check out: this radio interviews on SBS, WDR Redezeit or any of the interviews on Deutschlandradio channels (including an extensive interview for Zwischentoene)
+For German speakers, click here for details about "Der Unterschied - Was den Mensch zum Menschen macht" or check out: radio interviews on SBS, WDR Redezeit or any of the interviews on Deutschlandradio channels (including an extensive interview for Zwischentoene)

 The Conversation article: What makes us human?